department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/product-guides/Check in FAQ.md

 - Confirm your current demographics information.
    - **Note**: this step may be skipped if you’ve verified your information within the last seven days.
 - Answer the travel pay questions
-   - **Note**: this step may be skipped if you have more than one appointment per day.
+   - **Note**: this step may be skipped if you have more than one appointment per facility per day.
 - View your appointment.
 - Select **Check in now**.
 - View confirmation screen: *You’re checked in*